Zentangles as a basis for abstract intuitive painting

 So when I could not sleep that night, I was not surprised.
 I knew it was completely my fault, and after half an hour of lying awake, I went down to make a cup of tea.

-Looking around for something non-stimulating to read, I bumped into a book about Zentangles that I had borrowed for my 11-year-old son.
+Looking around for something non-stimulating to read, I bumped into a book about Zentangles that I had bought for my (then) 11-year-old son.
 In the summer vacation, he had played around with a fine marker.
 There he had made drawings that looked like Zentangles, so I thought he might like getting some inspiration from this book.

 Zentangling as meditation